create a dazzling kids mandala

-If you are a planner and you'd prefer to come to the beach prepared, check out some beach mandalas here.
+If you're a planner and you'd prefer to come to the beach prepared, check out some beach mandalas here.
 With a specific mandala in mind, you can send out your little beach combers and let them hunt for that perfect pebble or coloured shell.

-Once you have collected the first items, it's time for your inner artist to take over and create your dazzling beach mandala.
+Once you've collected the first items, it's time for your inner artist to take over and create your dazzling piece of mandala art.